sujeethrv/paxosKeyValue/README.md

-# paxosKeyValue

-### Project Title: Fault-Tolerant Key-Value Store with Paxos Protocol
+# Fault-Tolerant Key-Value Store with Paxos Protocol

 #### Project Context:
 This project was developed as a part of a Distributed Systems course, focusing on implementing the Paxos consensus algorithm to create a robust and fault-tolerant key-value store.
 The project emphasized practical skills in building distributed systems with Go, including aspects of concurrency, and fault tolerance.